SoorajModi/Identicon/README.md

 # Identicon

-Generates an identicon image for a given string
+Generates an identicon image for a given string.

 ## How to run

-Use '''mix test''' to run tests.
+Use `mix test` to run tests.

-Use '''mix docs''' and '''open doc/index.html''' to view documentation.
+Use `mix docs` and `open doc/index.html` to view documentation.

-Use '''iex -S mix''' to open Interactive Elixir.
+Use `iex -S mix` to open Interactive Elixir.

 ## Installation